2015 6 Hours of Nürburgring: Practice

-The track was dry for the second practice session which had Tréluyer record the fastest time of the day late at 1 minute and 37.862 seconds despite going into the turn one gravel trap.
+The track was dry for the second practice session which had Tréluyer record the fastest time of the day late at 1:37.862 despite going into the turn one gravel trap.
 Webber finished with the second-quickest time; his teammate Jani was third and Duval placed fourth.
 Toyota were still off the pace with their fastest lap coming from driver Mike Conway who was three seconds adrift in fifth position.
 Lucas di Grassi removed the rear wing of the No. 8 Audi in an impact with the final turn tyre wall after hitting the inside kerb.
-Bird was the early pace setter in LMP2 and later improved on his fastest time to finish at the top of the time sheets with a lap of 1 minute and 46.299 that put him almost a second and a half clear of teammate Pipo Derani.
+Bird was the early pace setter in LMP2 and later improved on his fastest time to finish at the top of the time sheets with a lap of 1:46.299 that put him almost a second and a half clear of teammate Pipo Derani.
 LMGTE Pro was led by Richie Stanaway's No. 99 Aston Martin and the SMP Racing Ferrari of Viktor Shaytar was fastest in LMGTE Am with a benchmark lap.

 The third (and final) practice session started with Dumas being the early pace setter and later improved on his effort.
-His co-driver Lieb then went faster with a lap of 1 minute and 36.036 seconds and remained at the top of the time sheets until the end of the session.
+His co-driver Lieb then went faster with a lap of 1:36.036 and remained at the top of the time sheets until the end of the session.
 His teammate Webber followed six-tenths of a second behind in second and the quickest Audi was the No. 8 car of di Grassi in third.
 Fässler was fourth-fastest despite spinning at slow speed at turn two and Sébastien Buemi rounded out the top five.
 Dumas made contact with the left-rear section of François Perrodo's car at turn two which led to a punctured tyre; both drivers were forced to the pit lane for repairs.
-Derani was the early pace setter in LMP2 but Jonny Kane set the fastest class time of the weekend so far at 1 minute and 45.270 seconds, and Tandy was almost one-tenth of a second behind in second.
+Derani was the early pace setter in LMP2 but Jonny Kane set the fastest class time of the weekend so far at 1:45.270, and Tandy was almost one-tenth of a second behind in second.
 Aston Martin and Porsche battled for the fastest time in LMGTE Pro until Bruni topped the time sheets and Bamber set an early benchmark which put him fastest in LMGTE Am.
 Paul Dalla Lana locked his tyres and his tyre failed but was recovered for transportation back to the pit lane.